credmark/credmark-model-framework-py/docs/source/components.md

 # You can now access: error.data.detail.address
 ```

-## Additional Useful Modules
+## Data Classes

-We also have some built-in reusable type classes available under [Credmark.cmf.types](https://github.com/credmark/credmark-model-framework-py/tree/main/credmark/cmf/types).
+We have some built-in reusable data type classes available under [Credmark.cmf.types](https://github.com/credmark/credmark-model-framework-py/tree/main/credmark/cmf/types).

-We have created and grouped together different classes to manage input and output types to be used by models.
+We have created and grouped together different classes to manage input and output data types (DTOs) to be used by models.
 These types include some standard blockchain and financial data structures as well as some standard input and output objects for Credmark models.

-### models

-1. ledger.py : DTOs and data used by the ledger models
-2. series.py: DTOs for the series models

-### data

 **1. Address:** this class is a subclass of string and holds a blockchain address.

-`Address` class is inherited from `str` to help with web3 address conversion.
-It's highly recommended to use it instead of a baremetal address.
+{class}`~credmark.cmf.types.address.Address` class is inherited from `str` to help with web3 address conversion.
+It's highly recommended to use it instead of a string.

 ✔️: Address("0x7d2768dE32b0b80b7a3454c06BdAc94A69DDc7A9").checksum # checksum version to be used